My son has picked up the pace of reading books this year in 5th grade. His book lists are now in three parts.

 Another hilarious first book of a series about the god Apollo being turned into a mortal.

 Percy Jackson and friends are back in a new series about Apollo who is forced to redeem himself as a human boy with acne in order to regain his godly status.
 In this first installment, Apollo’s oracles are silent and Camp Halfblood is in danger.
 Meet new half-blood heroes and reunite with old ones in this new 5 book (we think!) series. [middle grade, ages 8 and up]

 A very relatable story about a girl who feels different.

 Korean Americans + aliens in midwest suburbia.
 This is a clever twist on the Model Minority myth that all Asian Americans are top students and virtuoso musicians.
 Perhaps there is more to that?
-The pacing of this story picks up towards the end, leading to insights about friendships, belonging, and fitting in. [chapter book, ages 9 and up]
+The pacing of this story picks up towards the end, leading to insights about friendships, belonging, and fitting in. [middle grade, ages 9 and up]

 Journey Home by Yoshiko Uchida